SeriousOldMan/Simulator-Controller/Docs/Installation & Configuration.md

      (1) Depending on the availabilty of the data by the current simulator.

 Important: Using a GPT service like OpenAI may impose some costs, and running an LLM locally on your PC will require a very powerful system, especially when doing this while on the track.
-Therefore, configuring conversation booster is fully optional.
+Therefore, configuring a conversation booster is fully optional.

 #### Tab *Plugins*